PX4/PX4-Autopilot/nuttx/configs/README.txt

 		  be defined to offset the CDC/ACM interface numbers so that they are unique and contiguous.
 When used with the Mass Storage driver, the correct value for this offset is zero.
+		CONFIG_CDCACM_STRBASE
+		  If the CDC driver is part of a composite device, then this may need to be defined to offset the CDC/ACM string numbers so that they are unique and contiguous.
+When used with the Mass Storage driver, the correct value for this offset is four (this value actuallly only needs to be defined if names are provided for the Notification interface, CONFIG_CDCACM_NOTIFSTR, or the data interface, CONFIG_CDCACM_DATAIFSTR).
 		CONFIG_CDCACM_EP0MAXPACKET
 		  Endpoint 0 max packet size.
 Default 64.
 		CONFIG_CDCACM_EPINTIN